• Skip to primary navigation

 Cheers!
 James & Elaine

-A top down image of a half sliced beef wellington on a wooden cutting board.
-This board is surrounded with suggested sides for beef wellington.
+A sliced beef wellington on a cutting board with a knife.

 Canada Beef Wellington with Madeira Sauce